jpetazzo/jpetazzo.github.io/_posts/2017-12-16-usb-c-redux.md

 ## TL,DR

-If you're wondering what I got:
+If you have a machine like mine, with only one USB-C port, *and* it without Thunderbolt support, this is what I recommend:

 - at home: [Plugable USB-C docking station](https://www.amazon.com/Plugable-Charging-Delivery-Specific-Thunderbolt/dp/B01FKTZLBS/)
 - on the go: [TNP USB-C multi adapter](https://www.amazon.com/TNP-Displayport-Ethernet-Converter-Connector/dp/B07474QTKP/)